rokyed/wrench-set/readme.md

 ### getElement

-returns the DOMElement for direct access
+returns the DOMElement for direct access or if querySelector is passed will return the matching child of the DOMElement

+**Parameters**

+-   `querySelector` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** css selector to get the child of the element, if not provided, it will return the main element (optional, default `null`)

 Returns **DOMElement**